 -

-AR software should offer customers as many ways to pay as possible, such as check, ACH, credit cards, wire transfer, and peer-to-peer sharing platforms.
+AR software should offer customers as many ways to pay as possible, including check, ACH, credit card, wire transfer, and peer-to-peer sharing platforms.

 -

-When a business provides products and services and invoices a customer on credit, it takes on a certain amount of risk.
-AR automation allows businesses to identify customers most likely to make late payments or default on payments, enabling the business to keep track of trends in customer behavior on both the individual and aggregate level.
+When a company provides products and/or services on credit, it takes on a certain amount of risk.
+AR automation allows businesses to identify customers that may be prone to making late payments or defaulting on payments.
+By enabling the business to keep track of trends in customer behavior on both the individual and aggregate level, it can make better decisions on how much credit to extend and to which customers.

 -